hidakatsuya/nippou-player/README.md

 ### Installing

 1. Go to https://hidakatsuya.github.io/nippou-player/
-2. Install by performing "Add to Home or Application"
+2. Install to peform "Add to Home/Application"

-I recommend changing the size to a vertically long size.
+I recommend you change the application size to vertically long size.

 ### Setup